nette/php-generator/readme.md

 Loading from PHP File
 ---------------------

-You can also load classes and functions directly from a PHP file that is not already loaded or string of PHP code:
+You can also load functions, classes, interfaces and enums directly from a string of PHP code.
+For example, we create `ClassType` object this way:

 ```php
 $class = Nette\PhpGenerator\ClassType::fromCode(<<<XX